Channing-Zeng/Reporting_Suite/docs/variant_filtering.md

 ```

 ### 5. Reporting
 Mutations are reported into NGS Oncology reports.
-For WES and WGS projects, the reports showsonly mutaitons in 817 key cancer genes.
+For WES and WGS projects, the reports shows only mutations in 817 key cancer genes.
 If it's a targeted panel (the total number of genes is less than 2000), the target genes are used instead.

 ![NGS report](ngs_report.png)